Ready-Ready/firebaseFunctions/README.md

 # firebaseFunctions

 Deploying specific functions:
-- make sure you are pointed to correct environment using:  firebase use [env] (development, staging, prodfirefire)
+- make sure you are pointed to correct environment using:  firebase use [env] (development, staging, default)
 - firebase deploy --only functions:[function-name]

 To test functions locally: